mars0i/majure/README.md

 ## Notes and tips

+* Caveat: I'm quite comfortable with Clojure, but I don't do a lot of Java programming these days, and most of Clojure's Java interop functionality was new to me when I started on this project.
+The Clojure code here may reflect this ignorance.

 * This is neither a Clojure tutorial for Java programmers, nor a Java tutorial for Clojure programmers.
 There are several good books and online sources for learning Clojure, as well as innumerable sources